home | what's new | other sitescontact | about

 the eternal mate will likely not be found in Summerland

 The key element to discovering one’s eternal romantic Twin Soul has little to do with embarking upon a hunting expedition.
 Success here is a function of first finding oneself, one’s true self.
 Without this, one will have no “internal radar” to recognize the true mate when she comes.
 She may already be here, but, without “eyes in one’s head,” he’d never know it.
-Most Twin unions, not surprisingly, find reality in more advanced worlds beyond Summerland, where people are more mature.
+Most Twin unions, not surprisingly, find reality in more advanced worlds beyond the lower-levels of Summerland, where people are more mature.

 there is no ostensible government policing us in Summerland, we are free to pursue our own development as we see fit

-whatever we do, wherever we go, whatever we become in Summerland, each person has one primary personal responsibility, as she or he stands before the “unknown” and “invisible” God
+whatever we do, wherever we go, whatever we become in Summerland, each person has one primary personal responsibility, as she or he 'stands before' the unknown-and-invisible God

-We were “made in the image”.
-We are, as they say, “sparks struck off from God.”
-We share God’s essence, Universal Consciousness.
-As such, we harbor a vast and unlimited human potential which, when unfolded, will reveal a panoply of abilities and powers presently unknown to us, but lying within us dormant.
-How do we bring this “hidden gold” to the surface of personality?
 This is a question and effort which will occupy the spiritual person for millions of years and unending ages to come.
-God packed more than we know into our deepest persons.
+God packed far more than we know into our deepest persons.
 Our primary responsibility before God is to uncover the “true self” and to make it operative in our lives.
 Much of the Word Gems site is devoted to this potentiality, but a good place to start is the “true self” page.

 postscript